Guide to visiting the Córdoba Patios Festival (2026)

 If you’re feeling peckish, make a stop at the churrería El Jeringo de Oro, which is only open during the mornings.
 It has been run by three generations of the same family and the churros and chocolate are some of the best I’ve tasted.

-Visiting the Patios Festival on a day trip
+Visiting on a day trip

-Although a visit of at least two days will give you the best chance to enjoy a range of patios without rushing around too much, accommodation is both hard to find and pretty expensive during the festival.
-If you’re wondering if it’s possible to do it as a day trip, the answer is yes - but you’ll need to carefully plan your route in advance to get the most of it.
+Although a visit of at least two days will give you the best chance to enjoy a range of patios without rushing around too much, it can be hard to find accommodation in the city during May unless you’re booking far in advance.
+If you’re wondering if it’s possible to get a taste of the Patios Festival on a day trip, the answer is yes - but you’ll need to carefully plan your route to get the most out of it.

 I would recommend focusing on just one or two routes where the patios aren’t spaced too far apart.
 San Basilio would be a good choice, especially if you’re arriving by train from Seville or Málaga (both around one hour’s journey time from Córdoba).